antonarhipov/sonic-byte/sonic-byte-tutorial/src/appendix/resources.md

 ## This Album

 ### GitHub Repository
-The complete code for *Synthetic Apocalypse* is available at:
+The complete code for *Sonic Byte* is available at:
 ```
-github.com/antonarhipov/sonic-protocols/sonic-byte-tutorial
+github.com/antonarhipov/sonic-byte
 ```

 ### Files